Moonrise Hotel

 This is not the property for a traveler whose priorities are meeting-room capacity, airport shuttle frequency, or loyalty point accumulation.
 It is, however, a well-considered choice for someone who wants the hotel's design to function as an introduction to the city's more locally inflected character.
 The Loop itself provides that introduction at street level: the Delmar Walk of Fame, Chuck Berry's hometown geography, the cluster of independent restaurants and bars within walking distance.
 The hotel's location makes those things accessible without a car, which matters in a city where the more conventional hotel districts sit at some remove from the neighbourhoods where St. Louis's cultural identity is most concentrated.

-For broader context on how Moonrise fits within design-led boutique hospitality across the United States, it belongs to a cohort that includes properties like the Chicago Athletic Association in Chicago, where historic building conversion produces a design identity that generic renovation cannot manufacture.
-Further afield, the design-first argument reaches its more extreme expressions at places like Amangiri in Canyon Point or Post Ranch Inn in Big Sur, where the architecture is inseparable from the landscape argument.
+Moonrise fits within design-led boutique hospitality across the United States, alongside properties like the Chicago Athletic Association in Chicago, where historic building conversion produces a design identity that generic renovation cannot manufacture.
+Further afield, the design-first argument reaches its more extreme expressions at places like Amangiri in Canyon Point or Post Ranch Inn in Big Sur, where the architecture is inseparable from the landscape.
 Moonrise operates at a more urban and accessible price point within that continuum, but the underlying logic is similar: the building should do editorial work, not just provide beds.

 Planning Your Stay